-Treatment: parenteral administration of vitamin B12 in a dose of 200-500 mcg every day, at neurologic manifestations a dose increase to 1 mg.
-At hereditary forms of V12-DA after resolution of acute clinical manifestations it is recommended to administer cyanocobalamine 1 mg into 3 months.
+Treatment: parenteral administration of vitamin $B{12}$ in a dose of 500 mcg every day, at neurologic manifestations a dose increase to 1 mg.
+After resolution of acute clinical manifestations it is recommended to administer cyanocobalamine 1 mg intramuscle every month.